pavelsolis/pavelsolis.github.io/research.md

 <details>

-  <summary> Expectations management about future policy via statements is not exclusive to advanced economies. </summary>
+  <summary> Guidance about future policy is not exclusive to central banks in advanced economies. </summary>
 <!--
 Emerging market central banks manage expectations about future policy via statements Asset prices and portfolio flows respond to monetary policy actions <i>and</i> statements.